How Many Touches Does It Take To Make The Sale?

 - Social media: Everyone is on social media.
-If you are not doing social for B2B marketing, add it now, even if you are targeting C-level executives in big enterprise.
+If you are not doing social for B2B marketing, add it now.
+Even if you are targeting C-level executives in big companies.
 Figure out where they dwell in the social sphere and start a small program you can grow.

 - Influencer programs: We live in a world where third-party influence makes all the difference for buyers.
 This is a key place to invest.